BHPS merging job history and interview data

 Best wishes, Victoria.

-#4 Updated by Pilar Gonalons Pons almost 4 years ago
+#4 Updated by Pilar Gonalons Pons about 4 years ago

 This is clarifying.
 I have checked the age distribution of those not matched to job history records and indeed this problem is concentrated among the young population.
 Attached is the log output for additional information.